 Acting to Reducing Food Loss and Waste

 Governments.
-Countries representing 14 percent of the global population are acting at scale to reduce food loss and waste.
+Countries representing just 15% of the world’s population are acting at scale to reduce food loss and waste.
+No country has yet announced a halving of food loss and waste, with a lack of quantification at the national level hindering tracking of this milestone.

 Companies.
-Twenty percent of the world’s 50 largest food companies have established food loss and waste reduction programs.
+One-third of the world’s 50 largest food companies have established food loss and waste reduction programs to accelerate action.